Keep Families Together

 OUR IMMIGRATION COUNCIL PARTNERS

-Keep Families Together accepts referrals from law ﬁrms and non-proﬁt immigration providers and has collaborated with 17 such entities to assist separated families in the U.S. Current non-proﬁt partners include:
+Keep Families Together accepts referrals from law ﬁrms and non-proﬁt immigration providers and has collaborated with 17 such entities to represent children, families, and asylum seekers the U.S. Current non-proﬁt partners include:

 - The Bronx Defenders